vrinda41198/Recommender-Companion/README.md

 - **updateItem**: Updates the details of an item.
 - **generateRecommendations**: Offers personalized recommendations.

+## AI Models
+The application utilizes the GPT (Generative Pre-trained Transformer) API to generate personalized book and movie recommendations.
+Interaction with the GPT API is handled securely to ensure that user data is used effectively to enhance recommendation accuracy.

 ## Security Measures
-- Ensure Microsoft credentials are securely stored and not hard-coded.
+- The Microsoft credentials are securely stored and not hard-coded.
-- Use HTTPS to protect data in transit.
+- We use HTTPS to protect data in transit.
-- Implement appropriate access controls within Azure AD.

 ## Container Management
 Manage Docker containers using the following commands: